 What is it?

-Repeating a year is relatively common in the USA where the No Child Left Behind Act (2002) recommended that students be required to demonstrate a set standard of achievement before progressing to the next grade level.
-Students can also be required to repeat a year in some European countries including Spain, France and Germany.
-In some countries, such as Finland, students can repeat a year in exceptional circumstances, but this decision is made collectively by teachers, parents and the student rather than on the basis of end of year testing.
+Repeating a year is very rare in the UK, but it is relatively common in the USA, where the No Child Left Behind Act (2002) recommended that students be required to demonstrate a set standard of achievement before progressing to the next grade level.
+Students can also be required to repeat a year in some European countries including Spain, France, and Germany.
+In some countries, such as Finland, students can repeat a year in exceptional circumstances, but this decision is made collectively by teachers, parents, and the student, rather than on the basis of end of year testing.

 How effective is it?

-Evidence suggests that in the majority of cases grade repetition is harmful to a student’s chances of academic success.
+Evidence suggests that, in the majority of cases, grade repetition is harmful to a student’s chances of academic success.
 In addition, studies consistently show greater negative effects for students from disadvantaged backgrounds, suggesting that the practice is likely to increase educational inequality.
-Repeating a year is also likely to lead to greater negative effects when used in the early years of primary school, for students from ethnic minorities, and for students who are relatively young in their year group (often referred to as 'summer born' students in the US and European literature).
+Repeating a year is also likely to lead to greater negative effects when used in the early years of primary school, for students from ethnic minorities, or for students who are relatively young in their year group (often referred to as 'summer born' students in the US and European literature).